clerk/remix-bossa-nova-stack/README.md

 ### Cypress

-We use Cypress for our End-to-End tests in this project.
+Cypress is used for the End-to-End tests in this project.
 You'll find those in the `cypress` directory.
-We've included Cypress's example files to help you on your way, but for more information on Cypress, **[check out their official documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress)**.
+You'll find included Cypress's example files to help you on your way, but for more information on Cypress, [check out their official documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress).

 ### Jest/Testing Library

-For lower level tests of utilities and individual components, we use [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com).
+For lower level tests of utilities and individual components, this project uses [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com).

 ### Type Checking